Are you a “numbers person”?

 This method means requires you to check inventory every season, based on demand.

 Let’s say you sold AC units.
 In this case, you would check in the spring (to ensure summer inventory is there) and for heaters, you would check in fall (to ensure winter inventory is there).
-This way you can anticipate future trends and set accurate reorder points.
+This way, you can anticipate future trends, adjust your reorder quantity, and set accurate reorder points.

 2. ABC method

 The ABC method involves prioritizing reconciliation based on value and sales volume.
 This method ensures prioritization of the inventory that accounts for a majority of revenue.
 Every company goes about doing the ABC method slightly different, and the percentage of inventory in each category can vary, but for most businesses, it’s broken down as followed: